Minmaya Station: Station layout

 Minmaya Station has one island platform connected to the station building by a level crossing; however, one side of the platform is not in use.

 Platforms

 History

-Minmaya Station was opened on October 21, 1958 as Miumaya Station on the Japanese National Railways (JNR).
+Minmaya Station was opened on October 21, 1958, as Miumaya Station on the Japanese National Railways (JNR).
 With the privatization of the JNR on April 1, 1987, it came under the operational control of JR East.
 It officially adopted the present pronunciation of its name on March 16, 1991.
-The station became unmanned on June 1, 2019.
+The station became unstaffed on June 1, 2019.